cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 :::{seealso} Comment
 :icon: false
-I did this project in Desmos back in 2021.
-For some reason, I've always been obsessed with air pressure, perhaps because I discovered that it can be measured outstandingly precisely with a smartphone.
-It can even detect altitude changes on the order of meters.
-So I asked myself: can I derive how the atmospheric pressure varies with altitude, and can I do it as accurately as possible?
-This way, I could estimate a change in altitude by measuring the change in pressure with my phone.
-And it works rather nicely!
+I made this project in Desmos back in 2021.
+For some reason, I've always been obsessed with air pressure, perhaps since I discovered that pressure can be measured with an outstanding accuracy with a smartphone.
+With it, you can even detect altitude changes on the order of 1 meter!
+Then the need to develop a model that describes how the atmospheric pressure varies with altitude comes naturally.
+My goal was to estimate a change in altitude by measuring the change in pressure with my phone.
 :::

 # Introduction

 The atmosphere is a mass of air that is gravitationally bound to a planet.
 On Earth, phenomena as solar irradiation, water evaporation, precipitations, turbulent convective motion, Coriolis force, photochemical reactions, and many more, all contribute to the formation of a chaotic and out-of-equilibrium system that makes the modelling of the atmosphere a complex task.
-While we will try to be as _ab initio_ as possible, many of such factors cannot be easily modelled, and need to be implemented through the use empirical data.
-For example, to derive a mathematical expression for the atmospheric temperature at any given altitude is way too complex to be worth trying, and that is where measurements come to aid us.

-Here, we will model a fictitious atmosphere at equilibrium, where no net mass flux (wind) exists at any point of space.
-This gross simplification implies that our atmosphere is static and thus cannot simulate the real world dynamics, nor predict the weather.
-Nonetheless, our model will prove to be extremely robust, at the cost of closing an eye and manually tune some of the empirical parameters.
+While we will try to be as _ab initio_ as possible, many of such factors cannot be easily modelled, and need to be implemented by means of empirical data.
+For example, to derive a mathematical expression of the atmospheric temperature at any given altitude is way too complex to be worth trying, and that is where measurements come in aid.
+Here, we will model a fictitious atmosphere at equilibrium, which implies that the net mass flux (i.e. wind) is zero at any point in space, and pressure changes (i.e. weather) do not take place.
+Although this is a gross simplification of our atmosphere, our model will prove to be nicely robust.

-In the following section we will develop the theoretical model of Earth's atmosphere as accurately as we can be.
-Then, we will implement our final model in python and validate it by calculating known data, such as the total atmospheric mass.
-Finally, in the fourth section we will make use of measurements to more accurately model atmospheric conditions at any given time and position on Earth.

 # Theoretical derivation

 (heading-barometric-formula)=
 ## Atmospheric pressure at equilibrium

-We start from considering an ideal gas.
-This approximation works well with the Earth’s atmosphere, because it has a sufficiently low density and high temperature.
-From the ideal gas law, the pressure is given by:
+The development of the our model necessarily starts with a description of the gas molecules.
+And what's a better start than the ideal gas law?
+This approximation actually works well with the Earth’s atmosphere, since it has sufficiently low densities and high temperatures.
+The pressure is given by

 $$
     p=nk_BT